Docker Compose

 Admin UI | admin.DOMAIN | admin.myrafiki.com | /etc/nginx/sites-available/admin.config |

-Open Payments Resource Server (backend
+Open Payments resource server (backend

 package)